obelesh/D-FLIPDLOP-NEGEDGE/README.md

 5.For different input combinations generate the timing diagram.

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:OBELESH R RegisterNumber:24901123
 */
 ```
 module exp8(D,clk,Q,Qbar);